 The opponents of health insurance reform would have us do nothing.
 But think about what doing nothing, in the face of ever increasing costs, will do to you and your family.

 Again, this is not true.
 Everyone believes that Healthcare needs to be reformed.
 But it should not be a government provided system.
 And again, like tax reform, Republicans have offered up ideas for Healthcare reform.
-But the dems in power squash anything they say because they can
+But the dems in power squash anything they say because they can.

 So today, I am urging the House and the Senate, Democrats and Republicans, to seize this opportunity, and vote for reform that gives the American people the best care at the lowest cost (lie); that reins in insurance companies (lie), strengthens businesses (lie) and finally gives families the choices they need and the security they deserve (lie).